 Such a page creates an opportunity to discuss any points that aren’t covered on the main product or service pages, and can even be the last push a prospective customer needs to buy from you.
-So, to develop a and make sure your FAQ pages are up to scratch, here’s what you can do.
+So, to develop a winning strategy and make sure your FAQ pages are up to scratch, here’s what you can do.

 Why is an FAQ page needed?

 FAQs are less about specific products and more about your company in general.
-They can discuss anything: from questions about to size guides.
+They can discuss anything: from questions about lead time meaning to size guides.
 The main goal of the FAQ page is to answer queries and address common concerns.
 This means the client doesn’t have to contact you with any of the addressed issues and that they can inform themselves more about your company.

 If you are frequently getting emails or phone calls asking you the same questions, it’s probably a good idea to set up an FAQ page.
 But even if you aren’t being bombarded with questions, creating an FAQ page allows you to link your landing and product pages together.

 If, for example, you run a call center agency, on your “About Us” page, you may have answered questions like, “what services do we provide?” or “what is predictive dialing?”.
 But you might not have mentioned which countries you sell to or how people can order your products.
 By creating an FAQ page, you allow your customer to arrive at your page, find a service they like, and then discover how the whole process works, all in one smooth journey.

 Providing this service also gives straightforward answers to any questions, without the trouble of a phone call, email, or being passed from person to person.